Nene Valley Railway: Operation

 Before the stock could be moved from the BSC depot to Wansford, the missing 400 yd of the Fletton Loop had to be rebuilt, allowing access to the Nene Valley line.
 The track was completed in March 1974 and the stock moved to Wansford in time for the Easter weekend, when the new 'Wansford Steam Centre' opened for the first time.
 Between 1974 and 1977, the line was upgraded to passenger-carrying standard and the first passenger train ran on 1 June 1977, hauled by the 'Nord 3.628' – a French 4-6-0 locomotive and 'SJ 1178' – another Swedish tank engine, pulling a set of ex-BR electrical multiple unit coaches owned by the Southern Electric Group.

 Extension to Peterborough

 In the early 1980s, the NVR decided to extend its running line, which then terminated at Orton Mere station, along the route of the original Nene Valley Line to a new station west of the East Coast Main Line, adjacent to the new Railworld Museum.
 Peterborough Nene Valley opened, for the first time, on the Late Spring Bank Holiday weekend of 26 May 1986.
 This extended the NVR to its current length, 7+1/2 mi.

+Future

+In 2024, the Nene Valley Railway and Railworld Nature Reserve acquired the former Wansford Road Station.
+Built in 1869, it served the branch line to Stamford, Lincolnshire until it closed in 1929.
+In 2022, the station and platform were facing demolition by National Highways for the new dual carriageway between Wansford and Sutton.
+It will be dismantled stone by stone and reconstructed at the eastern end of the railway.